wanamelon/prototype_monorepo/roller/dev_notes.md

 aeugh too much to think about, let's pivot to SWE

+---

+another thematic idea

+reviving from the very early game: punishing condemned souls in hell I think gritty roguelikes do well.
+The rogue crowd strikes me as more mature, kind of 40k dnd audience people So, grimdark but also like silly.
+Look at skull horde! the art/music is gritty but the premise is absurd

+---

+also 3d modeling while good is I dunno, it adds some challenges to do stuff in 3d.

+### Also random unrelated ideas I thought of lately:

+- Sewer factory game (software system design, but with plumbing)
+- A wastewater plant tycoon game
+    - I feel like tycoon people are similar to those who would like workers and resources
+- Friend-slop of medieval monks descending to hell
+    - Kaiju game has some strong emotional appeal, but the genre/depth is out of whack
+    - I desperately WANT it to be a game that's like co-op combat or exploration, but it's a low-intensity cooking game?
+- Synthetic evolution, but 2d and simplified
+    - From a scale of abstract (deckbuilder) -> simulated (cell-by-cell animal builder), somewhere in middle is sweet
+    - The trailers for synth evolution signals there's demand, but it's a very ambitious like 7 year project
+    - It also sounds like it's not that accessible to younger people who I think would love that kind of thing (like legos)
+- Fish game idea actually really good - backpack-battles-likes are still doing great

 ### Crops ideas

 As always we have a grid (my beloved shape!)